Advisory

 Due to a lack of oversight, no coordinated management information is readily available to demonstrate control

-The consequence is twofold: material client integrity risks remain undetected or insufficiently mitigated, while operational costs continue to rise.
+The consequence is twofold: material client integrity risks go undetected or insufficiently mitigated, while operational costs continue to rise unchecked.

 How to solve this